peterhurford/peterhurford.github.io/_posts/2014-06-04-a-re-analysis-of-ace-leaflet-study.markdown

 - Meat Reducing
 ---

 Now that I've been doing some research blogging, it's time to continue the trend with something big.
 Maybe you've seen [ACE's leafleting study analysis](http://www.animalcharityevaluators.org/research/interventions/leafleting/leafleting-outreach-study-fall-2013/leafleting-outreach-study-analysis-fall-2013/) and was like "woah, that's long, no way I'm going to read all that".
 Instead, my reaction was "that's long, but is there any way I can make it longer?"
 So I did.
-Fifteen hours later, I emerge with this:
+Sixteen hours later, I emerge with this:

 ## Introduction